epics-containers/epics-containers.github.io/main/_sources/explanations/whats_in.rst.txt

 The downside is that it will only serve as an example; those without access to the beamline will not be able to run the code without getting errors.

-**TODO**: we will supply a demo beamline that is based purely on simulated devices so that anyone can experiment with Kubernetes for EPICS IOCs, this will be used in the tutorials to walk through deployment.
+The tutorial `create_beamline` supplies a demo beamline with an IOC that is based purely on a simulated Area Detector so that anyone can experiment with Kubernetes for EPICS IOCs.

 Production generic IOCs